fabacab/katacoda-scenarios/scaling-ssh-authentication-with-certificates/step3.md

     echo -n "@cert-authority " | cat - ~/tmp_known_hosts > ~/.ssh/known_hosts
     ```{{execute}}
     This marker indicates that the entry refers to the public key of a Certificate Authority rather than the fingerprint of an SSH server's public host key.
 Once again, notice the important trailing space character.

+With your client configured, you can now test your configuration by initiating an SSH connection that will be authenticated using the new SSH host certificate.